coc0nut/coc0nut/README.md

   - Network Engineering
   - Architecture and Systemmodelling

-- ⚡ Fun fact: Clouds are constantly changingSS
+- ⚡ Fun fact: Clouds are constantly changing!

 - 📫 How to reach me: ...
   - coc0nut@protonmail.com